charliewhitfield/ivoyager_table_importer/README.md

 #### Float Precision

 For scientific or educational apps it is important to know and correctly represent data precision in GUI.
 To obtain a float value's original table precision in siginificant digits, set `IVTableData.keep_precision = true` and access via `IVTableData.precisions` dictionary or specific 'get_precision' methods.
+(It's up to you to use precision in your GUI display.
+Keep in mind that unit conversion will cause values like '1.00001' if you don't do any string formatting.)

 Example precision from table cell text: